paperManu/splash/README.md

 - activateColorLUT [int]: if set to true, the color look up table will used if present
 - blendWidth [float]: width of the blending zone, along the camera borders
+- blendPrecision [float]: when using vertex blending (activated with OpenGL >= 4.3), this sets the subdivision level hence blending precision
 - blackLevel [float]: minimum value outputted by the camera
 - brightness [float]: modify the global brightness of the rendering
 - colorTemperature [float]: white point for this camera, in Kelvin (default to 6500.0)